 We prefer overlocking because it leaves fewer marks and doesn’t fray out.
 We don’t like saddle stitching because it makes the edges look uneven.
 If you want to make something professional, we can go for overlocking.

 You can find some great tutorials online, including how to sew leather.

 1. Open Seam

-Open seams are used to make a clean edge along one side of a piece.
+Open seams make a clean edge along one side of a piece.
 They’re often used to finishing off a hemmed edge, as you might do on a pair of pants.
 But they can also be used to add interest to a project.
 Here’s how it works:

 - Start with a fabric that doesn’t fray easily.
 In our case, that meant choosing a solid color.

 - Cut out two pieces of fabric.
 One piece will be the front of the garment, and the other will be the lining.

 - Fold over each raw edge of the front piece and press.
 Then, fold over the raw edges of the lining piece and press again.